rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 https://<Your Org>.crm.dynamics.com/Apps/uniquename/<Your App Unique Name>/main.aspx?appid=82853804-d2b3-4536-ba75-f49ccca681eapagetype=entitylist&etn=contact
 ``

 Because the unique name does not change between environment you can now eliminate any calls you previously did to the Model-driven App entity.
 You may still need to get the host url for the environment you are in if using Power Apps or Power Automate.
-To get the url in Power Automate you can make a call to a Dataverse entity and then parse out the url from the @odata.id value of any record you return.
+To get the url in Power Automate you can make a call to any Dataverse entity and then parse out the url from the @odata.id value of any record you return.

 ``
 uriHost(outputs('Get_CDS_Record')?['body/value'][0]?['@odata.id'])
 ``

 The get the url in PowerApps you have some options.
-You can call a Power Automate flow which will call out to a CDS record and return the host url using the same method I described earlier or you can utilize the Environment URL PCF control from Dan Cox
+You can call a Power Automate flow which will call out to a CDS record and return the host url using the same method I described earlier or you can utilize the [CDS Environment URL ](https://pcf.gallery/cds-environment-url/) PCF component from Dan Cox.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5ODY4MTQ2MCwtNjM0ODcyMTI5LC04ND
+eyJoaXN0b3J5IjpbMTM1MjAxNjA5NiwtNjM0ODcyMTI5LC04ND
 M3OTk0NzJdfQ==
 -->